Baby Root Canal (Pulpotomy) in Alpharetta and Johns Creek GA

 The procedure for a baby root canal can be split up into three parts:

-- Sterilization: Once all infected areas have been removed, the pediatric dentist will coat the recently excavated area with a special medication and sterilizer that will help keep the area infection free.
+- Sterilization: Once all infected areas have been removed, the pediatric dentist in Alpharetta will coat the recently excavated area with a special medication and sterilizer that will help keep the area infection free.

 - Crowning: After the area has been sterilized, the pediatric dentist will then want to place a crown on top of the tooth in order to help keep the tooth protected, while also supporting the rest of the teeth in structure and placement.
 In order to place the crown, the tooth will be shaved down and then the crown will be fitted that will match the structure of the rest of the smile.